 Based on historical weather records, the Central Pacific basin typically experiences four or five tropical cyclones each year, including tropical depressions, tropical storms, and hurricanes.
 The busiest hurricane years have usually coincided with the El Niño cycle.

 Many people visit Hawaii during the designated hurricane season without being affected by any storms.
 Statistically, the chances of a hurricane or tropical storm hitting Hawaii during your visit are very slim.
-Still, there are choices you can make to lower the risk of a hurricane disrupting your vacation.
-For example, if you're traveling during hurricane season, and especially during the peak period, you might consider buying travel insurance.

 - Do not be a storm watcher.
 Wind and rain from tropical cyclones can carry debris.

 - Avoid the beaches.
 Dangerous surf can sweep people away.